forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

 A good example to look at, that is small, complete, and self-contained would be [cloudsql.py](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/google/cloud/forseti/common/gcp_api/cloudsql.py).
+We will use it for the code-walk below.

 ## Define the API name & versions to be added